JpTamer/FirstReactProject/README.md

 - React
 - Vite
 - JavaScript (ES6+)
+- Tailwind CSS — Utility-first CSS framework for rapid UI development
 - (Add any other libraries such as React Router, state management, etc.)

+### Tailwind CSS Setup

+This project uses [Tailwind CSS](https://tailwindcss.com/) for styling.
+Tailwind is already installed and configured via `tailwind.config.js` and imported in `src/index.css`.
+You can customize your design by editing utility classes in your components.

+To learn more about customizing Tailwind, visit their [documentation](https://tailwindcss.com/docs/installation).

 ## Deployment